-Corporate Performance Measures.
 Typically, the Compensation Committee establishes one or more corporate financial metrics tied to our annual operating plan as the principal measures for determining each executive officer's annual cash incentive award.
-For 2013, consistent with our business strategy, the Compensation Committee established adjusted diluted earnings per share, "adjusted revenue and adjusted gross margin as a percentage of adjusted revenue as the principal corporate financial metrics.
-For this purpose, "adjusted diluted earnings per share," "adjusted revenue" and "adjusted gross margin" mean diluted earnings per share, revenue and gross margin (as a percentage of adjusted revenue) as determined under generally accepted accounting principles modified for acquisition-related items, headquarters purchase items, excluded tax benefits, and termination costs and impairments.
-These adjustment items are excluded because they are out of the ordinary course of business and are not included in our annual operating plan.
+For 2016, consistent with our business strategy, the Compensation Committee established adjusted revenue and adjusted operating income as a percentage of adjusted revenue as the principal corporate financial metrics.
+For this purpose, "adjusted revenue" and "adjusted operating income" mean revenue and operating income (as a percentage of adjusted revenue) as determined under generally accepted accounting principles modified for intangible asset amortization, acquisition-related items, termination costs and impairments.
+These adjusted measures more clearly highlight the results of core ongoing operations.
 For purposes of cash incentive awards, the Compensation Committee reserves the authority to determine whether to exclude any item when making adjustments from the corresponding GAAP metric.
-To reflect their functional roles and responsibilities and in addition to their MBOs discussed below, the Compensation Committee established corporate financial metrics as set forth in the table below for the purpose of determining the annual cash incentive awards for the Named Executive Officers.
-With respect to each of these corporate financial metrics, the percentage payout was to be determined using a sliding scale based on above-target performance, with no minimum payout and a maximum payout of 150% of the portion of the executive's target annual cash incentive award opportunity based on corporate metrics for above-target performance.
+To reflect their functional roles and responsibilities, the Compensation Committee established corporate financial metrics as set forth in the table below for the purpose of determining the annual cash incentive awards for the Named Executive Officers.
+With respect to each of these corporate financial metrics, the percentage payout was determined using a sliding scale based on actual performance, with no minimum payout and a maximum payout of 150% of the executive's target annual cash incentive award opportunity for above-target performance.
+The plan scale allowed for 120% payout at 100% of plan target.
+For the adjusted revenue component, there was a decreasing scale to 10% at 90% of plan target, no payment below 90% of target and a maximum payout of 150% at 104% of target and a maximum payout of 150% at 108% of target.